metin/ProAngularJS-Repo/README.md

 All of the event directives define the special $event variable to access the Event object.

+#### Boolean Attributes
+AngularJS provides the following directives to manage boolean attributes found on HTML elements:
+    . ng-checked  : to manage checked attribute on input elements . ng-disabled : to manage disabled attribute on input and button elements . ng-open     : to manage the open attribute of details elements . ng-readonly : to manage the readonly attribute of input elements . ng-selected : to manage the selected attribute of an option element

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.